HM Amit Shah visits hospital to enquire about health of cops injured in R-Day violence | Politics

-Union Home Minister Amit Shah on Thursday visited a hospital here to enquire about the health of policemen injured in the violence that broke out during the farmers' tractor parade in the national capital on Republic Day, officials said.
+Union Home Minister Amit Shah on Thursday visited two hospitals here to enquire about the health of the policemen injured in the violence that broke out during the farmers' tractor parade in the national capital on Republic Day, officials said.

 ''Meeting the injured Delhi Police personnel.
 We are proud of their courage and bravery,'' Shah tweeted.